SimonENGR/NPB-SOEN341_Project_W25/README.md

 # Objective
 <p align="justify">
 Our objective in this project is to develop a middle -fidelity prototype of a message exchanging platform over the span of 4 sprints, where each sprint has a duration of 2 weeks.
-The development of the product is done in groups of 6 following the Agile development apporach.
+The development of the product is done in groups of 6 following the Agile development approach.
 Github is used as the platform of choice for version control, access control, bug tracking, software feature requests, task management, and continuous integration.
 </p>

 # Project detail